A more digital Europe introducing Digital Passports

 The world is becoming more digital.
 Think about the last time you used physical cash—you probably can’t remember.
 In just a few years, we’ve shifted to digital cash, using plastic cards that hold large amounts of money.
 The European Commission is now taking this digital shift a step further, proposing to digitize passports.
-While this sounds like progress, it raises a key question: How can we protect people’s identities when everything is online?
+However, it raises a key point about the challenge of protecting people’s identities in an increasingly online world.

 Concerns About Efficiency and Privacy